youssefHosni/AI-Books-Assignments-Answers/Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow/Chapter 8: Dimensionality Reduction.md

 Answer:

+Curse of dimensionality occurs when the data has large number of dimension and small data size so the distance between each instance will be large and therfore when a model is trained on this data it will be overfitted on the training data and if a new instance is added it will be probably away from the other instances and the moedl will not be able to predict its value or classify it right.

 3. Once a dataset’s dimensionality has been reduced, is it possible to reverse the operation?
 If so, how?
 If not, why?